-HIST 211 WORLD CIVILIZATIONS: ORIGINS TO 1500 (3)
+HIST 211 WORLD CIVILIZATIONS: ORGINS TO 1500 (3)

-Three hours lecture per week This survey examines world civilizations from the Neolithic era to the European colonization of the Western Hemisphere.
+This survey examines world civilizations from the Neolithic era to the European colonization of the Western Hemisphere.
 Topics may include, but are not limited to, the development and growth of religions, commerce, and other cultural institutions.
 GenEd: D